Who can apply?

 Below, you will see the key criteria which is used to help us determine if a student is suitable for this course or not.
 If you come from one of the named professions, then it is likely that you will get accepted on our programme; places permitting.
 However, if you come from a slightly different therapeutic background, please complete the contact form below and we will answer your request individually.

 Please note: this is a demanding professional course.
-It can be challenging for those completely new to the field of animal medicine, and it does require that you undertake additional reading, home study and case activities.
+It can be challenging for those completely new to the field of animal medicine, and it does require that you undertake additional reading, research analysis, home study and case activities.

-Who may apply for this course?
+Who may apply for the Diploma?

 - Veterinary Surgeons;